mikko-kohtala/mikko-kohtala/content/drafts/2025-01-10-future-of-web-development.md

 date: "2025-01-10"
 description: "Exploring emerging trends and technologies that will shape web development in the coming years."
 author: "Mikko Kohtala"
-tags: ["Web Development", "Future", "Trends", "Technology"]
+tags: ["web-development", "future", "trends", "technology"]
 ---

 This is a draft post that won't appear in the blog listing until published.